folio-org/docs/content/en/docs/Getting started/Installation/singleserverupgrade.md

 ```
   curl -w '\n' -D - -X POST -H "Content-type: application/json" -d @/usr/folio/platform-complete/install.json http://localhost:9130/_/proxy/tenants/diku/install?simulate=true\&preRelease=false
 ```
-Then try to run with "deploy=true" like this:
+Then try to run with "deploy=true" like this.
+Use loadReference%3Dfalse if you have changed reference data to local values in your installation.
+Use loadReference%3Dtrue if your reference data is in the initial state.
+If you do loadReference%3Dfalse, new reference data will not be loaded and you will need to load them manually after the upgrade process.
+If you do loadReference%3Dtrue, your local changes to reference data might become overwritten and you will need to correct them later.
 ```
   curl -w '\n' -D - -X POST -H "Content-type: application/json" -d @/usr/folio/platform-complete/install.json http://localhost:9130/_/proxy/tenants/diku/install?deploy=true\&preRelease=false\&tenantParameters=loadReference%3Dfalse
 ```